 A number of tours can be arranged to see local sights of interest and visit local markets.

-In the same day trip, you can visit Ubud, the cultural centre of Bali, which contrasts ancient traditions and architecture with trendy bars and stylish shops.
+In the same day trip, you can visit Ubud, the cultural center of Bali, which contrasts ancient traditions and architecture with trendy bars and stylish shops.